devdecet/devdecet.github.io/README.md

 I built this page using the theme *Academimal*.
-I createrd this page from the template of [Gautam Rao](https://github.com/gautamrao/gautamrao.github.io).
+I created this page from the template of [Gautam Rao](https://github.com/gautamrao/gautamrao.github.io).

 ## Academimal